rsoury/buyte/README.md

 ## Enterprise Support

-Looking to integrate a Legacy Payment Processor or Banking API?
-Contact us at [Web Doodle](https://www.webdoodle.com.au/?ref=github-buyte) to discuss tailored solutions.
+Whether you're looking to integrate a Legacy Payment Processor or Banking API, or looking for managed deployment and operation in your cloud, you can contact us at [Web Doodle](https://www.webdoodle.com.au/?ref=github-buyte) to discuss tailored solutions.

 ## Found this repo interesting?